b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Antichrist Korihor.md

 >
 > ***55** But Alma said unto him: If this curse should be taken from thee thou wouldst again lead away the hearts of this people; therefore, it shall be unto thee even as the Lord will.*

-**K**: Straight up, I cannot verbally pray.
+**K**, in writing: Straight up, I cannot verbally pray.
 You seem pretty qualified to do that.
 Will you pray to God to lift this curse?
 If it means anything to you, I wouldn't ask you to do this if I didn't think it would work.
 I'm feeling pretty confident that this is something that only God could do.

 **A**: lol. lmao.
 You want *forgiveness*?
 That's not how we do things in the theology centered around Jesus Christ's return to atone for sins and grant forgiveness.
 If I forgave you, you'd just go back to being a lying little shit-ass.
 I do not believe that you, Korihor, have the capacity to learn from mistakes and grow as a person.
 Also, don't ask anyone about my conversion story, how I was forgiven for doing exactly what you are doing right now.
 Get out of my office.